Arbitrator and mediator

 The paralegal is a relatively modern phenomenon in British legal circles.
 The role has transferred across from the US where paralegals have operated in a support role in law firms for many years.

-The duties of a paralegal will vary according to the type of firm and practice area that is worked in.
-Generic paralegal tasks may include research and drafting documents, attending client meetings and document management.
-They might prepare reports to help lawyers prepare their case.
-Some paralegals help to write contracts and mortgages and some help to prepare income tax returns and other financial documents.
+The duties of a paralegal will vary according to the type of firm and practice area.
+Standard paralegal tasks may include research and drafting documents, attending client meetings and document management.
+Paralegals might prepare reports to help lawyers prepare their case.

-Visit the Insitute of Paralegals website
+Visit the Institute of Paralegals website

 Visit the National Association of Licensed Paralegals website